glycodynamics/gly-docking/README.md

 -rw-r--r--.
 1 sushil cgw 320080 Jul 19 15:05 receptor_rigid.pdbqt

 ```
-Please not that '-s' option in prepare_flexreceptor4.py script allows user to procvide residues which you want to keep flexible during the docking.
-In this case we are keeping four amino-acid residues _Tyr3 Tyr33 Tyr50 and Trp105_ flexible during the docking.
-In general one should keep only those residue to be flexible whose conformational changes can affect ligand binding.
+Please note that '-s' option in prepare_flexreceptor4.py script allows the user to provide residues that you want to keep flexible during the docking.
+In this case, we are keeping four amino-acid residues _Tyr3 Tyr33 Tyr50 and Trp105_ flexible during the docking.
+In general, one should keep only those residues to be flexible whose conformational changes can affect ligand binding.
 Output file _receptor_flex.pdbqt_ and _receptor_rigid.pdbqt_ contains flexible and rigid part of the receptor for docking.

 ## 8. Perform docking using AutoDock Vina and vina-carb

-Configuration file for flexible receptor docking is nearly identlical as ofr rigid receptor docking except the input file names.
-Since receptor has been splitted into flexible and rigid parts, configuration file shoudl have follwoing keywords
+The configuration file for flexible receptor docking is nearly identical to rigid receptor docking except for the input file names.
+Since the receptor has been split into flexible and rigid parts, the configuration file should have the follwoing keywords

 ```
 receptor=receptor_rigid.pdbqt	#name of file containing rigid part of the receptor